180172/Web_Pages_Configuration/README.md

 ### STEP 1:
 To create a website, we have to configure some settings

-* Installing the HTTP package
+* Installing the HTTP package.
 The command to install HTTP pacakage is
 ```bash
 sudo yum install -y httpd